coreos/enhancements/os/20201103-full-disk-raid.md

 ## EFI System Partition

-The Dracut glue will save the contents of the ESP filesystem whenever the config specifies a filesystem labeled `EFI-SYSTEM` with `wipeFilesystem` set to `true`.
+The Dracut glue will save the contents of the ESP filesystem whenever the config specifies a partition with the ESP type GUID, and will restore those contents to _every_ partition with that type GUID.

-UEFI firmware doesn't understand MD-RAID.
-Therefore, we'll create the RAID volume with metadata format 1.0, which puts the RAID superblock at the end of the partition.
-This allows the firmware to pick an ESP replica and use it directly.
-If the firmware decides to write to the ESP (which shouldn't generally happen) the RAID will desynchronize until the next resync.
+Thus the ESP won't be RAIDed; we'll create multiple independent filesystems with identical directory trees.
+Keeping each replica independent avoids RAID desynchronization if the firmware chooses to modify the ESP, and makes sense because CoreOS does not modify the ESP after installation.
+Since there will no longer be a single canonical ESP, we'll no longer automount `/boot/efi` in the running system (see [coreos/fedora-coreos-tracker#694](https://github.com/coreos/fedora-coreos-tracker/issues/694)).

+When updating the bootloader, bootupd will need to find each partition with an ESP type GUID and update it independently.
+This assumes that all ESPs on the system are controlled by CoreOS.

 Per the usual Ignition philosophy, the copy logic will fail if the source ESP is missing.
 If we decide to [drop the ESP in AWS images](https://github.com/coreos/fedora-coreos-config/pull/407) and want to support mirrored boot disks in AWS, we'll need to provide an alternative `layout` without an ESP.